Transport in Jakarta

 As of September 2023, Jakarta's public transport service coverage has reached 86 percent, which is targeted to increase to 95 percent.
 Rapid transit in Greater Jakarta consists of TransJakarta bus rapid transit, Jakarta LRT, Jakarta MRT, KRL Commuterline, Jabodebek LRT, and Soekarno-Hatta Airport Rail Link.
 The city administration is building transit oriented development like Dukuh Atas TOD and CSW-ASEAN TOD in several area across Jakarta to facilitate commuters to transfer between different mode of public transportation.

-Privately owned bus systems like Kopaja, MetroMini, Mayasari Bakti and PPD also provide important services for Jakarta commuters with numerous routes throughout the city, many routes are replaced by Minitrans and Metrotrans buses or Mikrotrans microbuses.
+Previously, privately owned bus systems like Kopaja, MetroMini, Mayasari Bakti and PPD also provide important services for Jakarta commuters with numerous routes throughout the city, many of them have since been replaced by Minitrans and Metrotrans buses or Mikrotrans microbuses or absorbed into TransJakarta.
 Pedicabs are banned from the city for causing traffic congestion.
 Bajaj auto rickshaw provide local transportation in the back streets of some parts of the city.
 Angkot microbuses also play a major role in road transport of Jakarta.
 Taxicabs and ojeks (motorcycle taxis) are available in the city.
 As of January 2023, about 2.6 million people use public transportation daily in Jakarta.

 The city administration has undertaken a project to build about 500 kilometers of bicycle lanes.
 As of June 2021, Jakarta already has 63 kilometers of bicycle lanes, and another 101 kilometers will be added by the end of the year 2021.

 Soekarno–Hatta International Airport (CGK) is the main airport serving the Greater Jakarta area, while Halim Perdanakusuma Airport (HLP) accommodates private and some commercial domestic flights.
 Other airports in the Jakarta metropolitan area include Pondok Cabe Airport and an airfield on Pulau Panjang, part of the Thousand Island archipelago.

 Indonesia's busiest and Jakarta's main seaport Tanjung Priok serves many ferry connections to different parts of Indonesia.
 The old port Sunda Kelapa only accommodate pinisi, a traditional two-masted wooden sailing ship serving inter-island freight service in the archipelago.
 Muara Angke is used as a public port to Thousand Islands, while Marina Ancol is used as a tourist port.

 For payment method in public transportation (for KRL Commuterline, Transjakarta, LRT Jakarta, LRT Jabodebek, MRT Jakarta, and SHIA Airport rail link) already using cashless such as Jak Lingko.
 Travelers can use Jak Lingko card or Electronic money banking cards.
-The electronic money cards include those issued, namely:
+The electronic money cards include those issued, which are: